mdumke/tealeaf_exercises/blog/lesson 2.2.md

 ### View Partials

 View Partials are a way of extracting html-elements that are shared by many views into reusable parts.
 They can then be rendered either from within a layout or from within another view using `render 'controller_name/partial_name'`.
 Note by the way that partials are named with a leading underscore but are referenced without.
-It is also possible to pass local variables to partials as in `render 'my_partial', title: 'Crazy Horse'`.
-There are some conventions as to how partials are expected to be named, and as always, going with those conventions can result in quite efficient code.
+It is also possible to pass local variables to partials as in `render 'my_partial', title: 'Crazy Horse'` or `render 'my_other_partial', locals: { crazy: 'horse', reasonable: 'cow' }`.
+There are some conventions as to how partials are expected to be named, and as always, going with those conventions can result in quite concise code.
 For example, writing `render @post` will look for a `_post`-partial in the posts-view-folder and automatically render that.
 Likewise, `render @posts` will loop through all the posts, take the _post-partial, pass in the current post as a local variable named 'post' and render the partial.
 It is even possible to define spacer-templates that will be rendered in between the post-partials.
 With some extra work it is of course possible to deviate from the defaults and, say, render a different collection, specify another view-partial and so on.

 ### View Helpers

 While partials are simply parts of views and hence contain mostly html and little logic, helpers come into play when more logic is needed within the views.
-Logic that is only relevant for presentation-concerns is not supposed to be placed at the controller of model layer.
+Logic that is only relevant for presentation-concerns is not supposed to be placed at the controller or model layer.
 Instead, helpers are modules that are automatically mixed into the views so that they have access to all defined helper methods.
 Helpers defined within the application-helper-module will be available accross all controllers and views while those defined in model-related modules are only available in the appropriate views, of course.
 Helpers are not supposed to contain a lot of html.
 If you find yourself writing much html into a helper function, think about creating a partial instead.

 ## Fun Facts and Best Practices